armando555/sum-pair-nums/README.md

 The second one solution [here](n2solution_divide_conquer.py) was using divide and conquer gaining a big O(n*logn) to try to reduce the length of the array and make the algorithm a little faster than O(n²).
 In worst case this algorithm is going to be O(n²)

+The finally solution faster than the others [here](n_solution_using_hashtable.py) , in this case it is using a loop with hashtable to see if the complement exists and in this way reduce to O(n)